↑

 When you first see a filter straw you probably think, “WOW!
 What could be easier?
 I just put it in a stream and sip perfectly clean water!”

-But, the first time you try to drink water out of a stream while lying face down on river rocks you realize it’s a little harder than you imagined.
-That’s why a lot of the filter straws come with attachments that let you add a water bottle to one end for easier drinking.
+But the first time you try and drink water out of a stream while lying face down on river rocks you realize it’s a little harder than you imagined.
+That’s why a lot of the water filter straws come with attachments that let you add a water bottle to one end for easier drinking.

 straw filter for backpacking